-As a kid I drank a ton of soda (too much).
+As a kid I drank too much soda.
 As a adult in my early 20’s I continued on a Diet Coke, Cherry Cola path.
-Then I took a shameful look in the mirror after finishing my 5th can of Diet Coke and realized it wasn’t the soda that I loved, it was the carbonated water.
+Then I took a shameful look in the mirror after finishing my 3rd can of Diet Coke and realized it wasn’t the soda that I loved, it was the carbonated water.
 It was that fizzy water burn that I craved.
-So we changed to instead of buying 2 liters of soda we bought 2 liters of seltzer water.
-Most times it was plain, sometimes it was flavored (I love cherry and lemon/lime).
-The great part was that suddenly I was drinking a ton of water.
-I lost a few pounds, the water made me feel fresh and I didn’t even miss the soda at all.
-Even to this day, I hardly ever crave soda.
-Occasionally on a special date I might order a Diet Coke but even then I’m no longer blown away by the taste.

-Buying 2 liters of seltzer water adds up, so we bought a SodaStream machine years ago (1st generation).
-What a great investment it was and still is!
-It’s 100% a must have in our kitchen.
-A few months ago I noticed that KitchenAid was selling a Sparkling Beverage maker powered By SodaStream in colors aqua, black, cobalt, green, red, silver, orange and white.
+We bought a SodaStream machine years ago.
+It’s 100% a must have in the kitchen if you love bubbly seltzer water.
+A few months ago I noticed that KitchenAid was selling a SodaStream Machine in colors aqua, black, cobalt, green, red, silver, orange and white.
 What do I love more than great kitchen gadgets?
 Ones that are colorful and look pretty!
 We got a aqua sky one, isn’t it a beauty?

 - 1/2 cup water